arcus/education_modules/bash_conditionals_loops/bash_conditionals_loops.md

 We want to be able to search, move, and rename files during this module, but don't want to do that with your important files.
 Therefore we will set up a little directory with a few files to experiment with.
 You can safely delete the whole thing afterwards if you want.

-The `learning_bash` folder contains a few different types of files for us to experiment with.
+The `learning_bash` folder contains a few different types of files and folders for us to experiment with.
 The ones we will be using in this module are:

 * `.txt` files like `black_bear.txt` containing a single line with the scientific name of an animal species.
 * `.dat` files like `blue_whale.dat` containing two lines with data about an animal's length and weight.
 </div>